TeknooSoftware/states/docs/howto/quick-startup.md

 A state is a logic representation in your business class to segment your code based on the behavior and states of your objects.

 All your states must be stored into the folder `States` of your each stated class folder.
 They must be only one state by file.
 The name of the file is the name of the state.
-Each state must implement the interface `\UniAlteri\States\States\StateInterface`.
+Each state must implement the interface `\UniAlteri\States\State\StateInterface`.
-A default implementation of this library is available with the trait `\UniAlteri\States\States\StateTraits`.
-Your state can use directly this trait or inherit the abstract class `\UniAlteri\States\States\AbstractState`.
+A default implementation of this library is available with the trait `\UniAlteri\States\State\StateTraits`.
+Your state can use directly this trait or inherit the abstract class `\UniAlteri\States\State\AbstractState`.

 In your state, you can use the keyword `$this` to refer to your stated object, like with a standard PHP object, even if the method called is available in another state.
 States' methods are directly used in the proxy, the state class has not